 The current cybersecurity workforce consists of 2.8 million people worldwide.
 But an additional 4.07 million professionals are needed to close the cybersecurity skills gap, and 65% of organisations report a shortage of security talent.

 Simply put, there aren’t nearly enough skilled people to fill all the cybersecurity jobs.
 And a lack of cybersecurity skills makes companies more vulnerable to threats, de Metz says.

 “I visited a client recently, set up my laptop, and within five minutes, I was able to hack into their system,” he explains.
 “I see this with a lot of clients.
 They’re too easy to hack, often because they don’t have the cybersecurity skills they need.”

 Government is the sector that criminal hackers target the most, followed by healthcare.
-In 2020, we can expect rising attacks against organizations in both sectors, says de Metz.
+In 2020, we can expect rising attacks against organisations in both sectors, says de Metz.

-In 2020, we’ll also see a growing number of cyberattacks on healthcare organizations.
+In 2020, we’ll also see a growing number of cyberattacks on healthcare organisations.

-Relying heavily on confidential information and as more healthcare organizations move toward digitalization and data sharing, the number of potential attack vectors will increase.
-About 39% of healthcare organizations were hit daily or weekly by hackers last year, research shows.
-And one study finds that ransomware attacks on healthcare organizations will quadruple from 2017 to 2021.
+Relying heavily on confidential information and as more healthcare organisations move toward digitalisation and data sharing, the number of potential attack vectors will increase.
+About 39% of healthcare organisations were hit daily or weekly by hackers last year, research shows.
+And one study finds that ransomware attacks on healthcare organisations will quadruple from 2017 to 2021.

 For example, the creators of the Maze ransomware don’t simply demand a ransom from victims — they also threaten to display stolen files on the dark web exfiltrated from their victims’ hacked servers.
 The Maze perpetrators gained notoriety in late 2019 when they posted data supposedly stolen from the city of Pensacola, Fla., in an effort to pressure the city to pay a ransom.